jeffwilcox/wp-thememanager/README.md

 * Fixes an issue with the light theme and setting to dark w.r.t. the system tray progress indicator
 * Removes a throw when reapplying the theme.

+1.3.3:

+* Some colors/themes should only be present in Windows Phone 7.x as they were removed/changed in 8.0.
+Adds a logic check that was contributed.